dontdrinkandroot/lightmine.js/README.md

 CORS
 -----

 Redmine does not support proper handling of cross origin resource sharing ([CORS](http://www.w3.org/TR/cors/)).
 Therefore requests against the Redmine REST API with modern web browsers will usually fail.
+Please also keep in mind that connecting to a ssl url with a self signed certificated might be rejected by the browser.

 ### Redmine < 2.0